Manipalsai/AI-Student-Assistant/README.md

 ### 🤝 Contributing

 This project is a great starting point for anyone interested in full-stack development and AI applications.
 Feel free to fork the repository, add new features, and improve the UI!

-### 📂 Project Structure

-This is the file structure for the main components of the project: